 Five polished chrysoprase-glass stones are separated by geometric chrome spacers that give this 1930s Art Deco necklace a real Machine Age look.
 The silver-tone paper-clip chain closes with a screw-in clasp.
 You can wear this necklace with my chrysoprase Art Deco earrings and my Machine Age bracelets — scroll down to see them.

 Faceted, square- and triangle-shaped chrysoprase-glass stones mounted in silver-tone metal form these simple, yet elegant 1920s Art Deco earrings.
 These all-original screw-back earrings have a nice swing and can be modified for pierced ears.
 These earrings coordinate well with my other chrysoprase Art Deco pieces — scroll down to see them.

 This 1930s Art Deco bracelet has alternating polished and textured chrome elements fashioned in a Machine Age motif.
 The textured sections, which are nearly one-half inch high, make this piece very three-dimensional.
 This bracelet closes with a spring-ring clasp and goes with just about everything.
 And it's fun to wear!
 Scroll down to see a selection of Machine Age necklaces that look great with this bracelet.

-Silver-plated links form this Machine Age classic bracelet in the Ikora line by Württembergische Metallwarenfabrik (WMF), the German company best known for its Art Nouveau and Art Deco silver-plated tableware.
-This bracelet closes with a hidden, tongue-in-groove clasp.
+An unusual example of vintage German jewelry, this silver link Machine Age bracelet was made by Württembergische Metallwarenfabrik (WMF).
+This German company is best known for its Art Nouveau and Art Deco silver-plated tableware.
+This silver-plated link bracelet from the Ikora line closes with a hidden, tongue-in-groove clasp.
 The warm patina can be polished away, if you choose.
 This wonderful bracelet is attractive, yet neutral enough to be worn with a variety of attire for a range of day and evening activities.
 Scroll down to see some Machine Age necklaces to wear with this piece.